 Some parents find that using a manila file folder is a great tool for practicing spelling.
 Simply turn the folder so that it opens from the bottom up.
 Using scissors, cut three slits going from the bottom to the fold on the side facing up.
 On each of the three newly created flaps write “Look,” “Say and Cover,” “Write and Check.”

 A sheet of regular computer paper divided into 3 horizontal columns may be used in lieu of the form shown above.
 Simply write the designated words in the first column, allow room to attempt the spelling in the second column, and provide a place for additional spelling practice in the third column.

 The “Look, Say, Cover, Write” spelling method is also a great way to study vocabulary words, addition/subtraction/multiplication facts, historical dates with related figures and key events, or even the Periodic Table.
 It’s applications beyond spelling practice are only as limited as your imagination!

 Do you have spelling games and activities which you find to be effective?
 If so, be sure to visit the comments section below.

 The advice and information offered in the article are based on the author’s experience as a classroom teacher and homeschooling parent.

 Images are author’s own

-Can You Spell Fun?
+This post is part of the series: Can You Spell Fun?
 Activities to Help Your Child Practice Their Spelling Skills at Home

 Whether it’s learning word lists or simply developing skills, this series of articles will provide you with a variety of activities that you can do at home with your children to help them practice their spelling!